zhyhan/zhyhan.github.io/_pages/about.md

 ---
 I am a postdoctoral research fellow at Mohamed bin Zayed University of Artificial Intelligence and Carnegie Mellon University, working with [Prof. Tongliang Liu](https://tongliang-liu.github.io/) and [Prof. Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).
 Prior to that, I received my Ph.D. degree at Shandong University in 2023 (early graduation), advised by [Prof. Yilong Yin](http://faculty.sdu.edu.cn/ylyin).

 My primary academic interest is developing the theory and algorithm of robust machine learning.
-I also devote to promoting the development of AI-empowered healthcare, especially for applying cutting-edge and robust algorithms to assist radiologists in achieving fast and light medical image analysis.
-My ultimate academic goal is to improve the robustness and generalization ability of machine learning in non-stationary and imperfect environments, make machine learning can easily cope with various abnormal and complex environmental changes, so as to realize human-trusted, large-scale popularized intelligent systems.
+I am also devoted to promoting the development of AI-empowered healthcare, especially in applying cutting-edge and robust algorithms to assist radiologists in achieving fast and light medical image analysis.
+My ultimate academic goal is to improve the robustness and generalization ability of machine learning in non-stationary and imperfect environments to make machine learning easily cope with various abnormal and complex environmental changes so as to realize human-trusted, large-scale popularized intelligent systems.

-My research principle is "Theory without practice is empty, practice without theory is blind".

 # News
-- 2023/07/26: 2 papers accepted to ACMMM 2022.
+- 2023/07/26: 2 papers accepted to ACM MM 2022.
 - 2023/05/17: 1 paper accepted to TKDE.
 - 2023/05/12: 1 paper accepted to Pattern Recognition.
 - 2023/02/28: 1 paper accepted to CVPR 2023.